voyagermesh/voyager/docs/setup/install.md

 ## Using Helm

-Voyager can be installed via [Helm](https://helm.sh/) using the [chart](https://github.com/appscode/voyager/tree/7.1.1/chart/voyager) from [AppsCode Charts Repository](https://github.com/appscode/charts).
+Voyager can be installed via [Helm](https://helm.sh/) 2.9.x or later versions using the [chart](https://github.com/appscode/voyager/tree/7.1.1/chart/voyager) from [AppsCode Charts Repository](https://github.com/appscode/charts).
 To install the chart with the release name `my-release`:

 ```console
 $ helm repo add appscode https://charts.appscode.com/stable/